-LPG and industrial gases, the Pryce group's principal source of revenue, are the products of Pryce Gases, Inc. (or PGI).
-Sales of real estate, including memorial parks, are under the mother company, Pryce Corporation, while sales of vitamins and supplements and other pharmaceutical products are handled by Pryce Pharmaceuticals, Inc. Oro Oxygen Corporation, a fully-owned subsidiary of PGI, distributes LPG and industrial gases only in Luzon.
+LPG products (LPG, cylinders & accessories) and industrial gases are the product lines of PPC's subsidiary, Pryce Gases, Inc. (PGI) under the PryceGas brand.
+Real estate sales are the responsibility of the parent company, Pryce Corporation.
+Vitamins and some over-the-counter pharmaceutical products are handled by Pryce Pharmaceuticals, Inc., another subsidiary of PPC.
+Oro Oxygen Corporation (OOC), a wholly-owned subsidiary of PGI, handles the same products as PGI's, but operates only in Luzon.

-Revenue and Volume Growth
+Revenues and Volume Growth